vestalux/sljekyll/music-lists/_posts/2014-05-20-latest-freegal-music-downloads.md

 date: 2014-05-20 11:30:33+00:00
 author: leon-paternoster
 category: music-lists
-excerpt: Our round up of the newest MP3s available for download and streaming for free.
-Includes Foo Fighters, Frankie Knuckles, Hilary Hahn and Barry Manilow.
+excerpt: The newest MP3s available for download and streaming for free, featuring Foo Fighters, Frankie Knuckles and Barry Manilow.
 breadcrumb: music-lists
 ---
 Freegal is our free, legal MP3 downloading and streaming service.
 You&#8217;ll just need your library card number and PIN to use it.